Gas driller freezes plans in rural Britain after fracking protests

 "We are not out of the woods yet but we are cautiously optimistic that this means they won't come back and it should be seen as a victory for community groups and climate activists who have come together," she told Reuters.

-Earlier this year Centrica, parent of British Gas, paid 40 million pounds ($62.8 million) for 25 percent of a major gas-bearing formation in Lancashire in northern England, owned by license operator Cuadrilla and its Australian private-equity backer A.J.
-Lucas.
+Earlier this year Centrica (CNA.L), parent of British Gas, paid 40 million pounds ($62.8 million) for 25 percent of a major gas-bearing formation in Lancashire in northern England, owned by license operator Cuadrilla and its Australian private-equity backer A.J.
+Lucas (AJL.AX).